Andre Baker (wrestler): Professional wrestling career

+the first Hammerlock event in front of a paying audience was held at the Leas Cliff Hall in Folkestone, Kent, in March 1994.

 Baker only wrestled once in North America for Dennis Coralluzzo's NWA New Jersey on 29 July 1995, when he lost to NWA World Heavyweight Champion Dan Severn.

 Baker's last known match was teaming with Jim Neidhart defeating Baker's student Jonny Moss and Chris Champion on 31 March 2001, for Hammerlock.

 During Baker's career, he had a wrestling school and trained many wrestlers Finn Balor, Wade Barrett, Zack Sabre Jr., Jimmy Havoc, Katie Lea Burchill and many other wrestlers.

 Death

 Baker died on 15 May 2010, after committing suicide.
 He was 45 years old.

 NWA UK Hammerlock continued without Baker.
 The promotion held the 1st Annual Andre Baker Memorial Show on 21 May 2011, a year after Baker's death with his students.
 On 2 June 2012, the 2nd Annual Andre Baker Memorial Show was held.
 The last event for NWA UK Hammerlock happened on 10 November 2012.